cwillmor/cwillmor.github.io/resume.md

 * TODO: type design resume
 * TODO: google code jam, advent of code
 * TODO: piano?
 Amateur pianist.
-* TODO: technologies lists should be in little rounded rects instead of italic
-* TODO: better name for "side gigs" section
+* TODO: better name for "side gigs" section -- extra credit, extracurriculars, character building
 * TODO: dates in headlines should be smaller, in italics or gray
 * TODO: put table of contents in a sidebar
+* TODO: is there a way to do the date span tag without putting HTML in the markdown? *italic*{:.date}